Automotive Service I Proficiency Certificate

-The Automotive Service Proficiency Certificate is designed for individuals who are interested in entering the field of automotive technology with a basic set of core skills.
-Students who complete the Proficiency Certificate will be prepared to obtain employment in a small shop, dealership, or chain-based repair facility.
-When completed, the courses may be applied towards the Automotive Technology-Automotive Service Technology Option Associate in Applied Science Degree.
+The Automotive Service I Proficiency Certificate is designed for individuals who are interested in entering the field of automotive technology with a basic set of core skills.
+Students who complete the Proficiency Certificate will be prepared to obtain employment in a small shop, dealership, or franchise-based repair facility.
+When completed, the courses may be applied towards the Automotive Technology Associate in Applied Science Degree.

 Student Learning Outcomes:

-- Repair and align an automotive steering and suspension system using Hunter alignment equipment.
+- Repair an automotive steering and suspension system and perform four-wheel alignment using alignment equipment

-- Analyze an electrical fault using a wiring schematic and repair the electrical system.
+- Diagnose an electrical fault using a wiring schematic and repair the electrical system

 |Course Number||Course Title||Prerequisites||Credits|